Self-assembly of Microcapsules via Colloidal Bond Hybridization and Anisotropy

-We create isotropic as well as anisotropic building blocks that are both attractive and deformable.
-Before discussing the fundamentally new behavior of the anisotropic particles, we first discuss the isotropic particles.
-These are cross-linked poly(styrene-\textit{co}-acrylic acid) spheres that are synthesized by copolymerizing acrylic acid and styrene in water\fig[a-b]{Sheets}.
-The deformable nature arises because acrylic acid and styrene are incorporated at different stages in the polymerization\cite{wang2002styreneAcrylicAcid,hu2009snowman-likePolystyrene}.
-Hence, the particles consist of a hydrophobic polystyrene-rich core and a hydrophilic poly(acrylic acid)-rich (pAA) brush.
-The brush can undergo structural rearrangements, rendering the particle deformable.
+We create isotropic as well as anisotropic building blocks that are mutually attractive and deformable.
+Before discussing the more complex anisotropic particles, we consider the basic principles of colloidal bond hybridization using mutually attractive, isotropic, deformable particles.
+These poly(styrene-\textit{co}-acrylic acid) spheres are synthesized by copolymerization in water ({Fig. \ref{fgr:Isotropic}a--b), and acrylic acid and styrene are incorporated at different stages in the polymerization process\cite{wang2002styreneAcrylicAcid,hu2009snowman-likePolystyrene}.
+Hence, the particles consist of a hydrophobic polystyrene-rich core and a hydrophilic poly(acrylic acid)-rich brush.
+The particles are mutually attractive as hydrophobic polystyrene groups are present both in the interior of the particles as well as in the poly(acrylic acid)-rich brush.
+Furthermore, dynamic light scattering shows that the poly(acrylic acid)-rich brush can rearrange on the order of 0.1 \textmu m, rendering the particles deformable (Extended Data Fig. \ref{exfgr:DLS}).